lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 If pending deposits exist in the queue but are not supplied to the TopUpGateway, a validator may temporarily receive more ETH than necessary.
 Any excess will eventually be skimmed to the validator’s withdrawal credentials.

-Any occurrence of an excessive top-up will be detected by existing monitoring and treated as an incident: the authorized top-up actors (e.g., the Depositor Bot) will be paused and promptly adjusted.
-Due to the automatic skimming mechanism, the impact of such events is expected to be minor.

 **2. Unnecessary top-ups to soon-to-be-consolidated validators**

 The authorized Depositor Bot is responsible for ensuring that a validator is not involved in consolidation — either as a source or a target.
 In particular, it must verify that the validator is not referenced in `pending_consolidations` as a target, and that no related consolidation requests are currently being processed by the Lido consolidation workflow (waiting in the `ConsolidationBus` contract) or are waiting in the EL consolidation queue.

-Any instance of an unnecessary top-up will be detected by monitoring and treated as an incident: the authorized top-up actors (e.g., the Depositor Bot) will be adjusted.
-Due to the automatic skimming mechanism, the impact of such events is expected to be minor.

 **3. Increased imbalance between validator cohorts**